websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/page-settings/configuring-individual-pages.md

 ## Open Graph

-[Open Graph](https://ogp.me/) is an Internet protocol that standardizes how a site's metadata appears in application contexts that support this protocol, such as Facebook, Slack, and Twitter.
-In the *Open Graph* tab, you can use Open Graph `<meta>` tags to define page metadata and create engaging representations of your site's content when shared online.
+[Open Graph](https://ogp.me/) is an Internet protocol that standardizes link summaries in application contexts that support this protocol, such as Facebook, Slack, and Twitter.
+In the *Open Graph* tab, you can use Open Graph `<meta>` tags to define page metadata and create engaging representations of your content.
 See [Configuring Open Graph](./configuring-open-graph.md) for more information about the following settings.

 ```note::
    Page values defined via the Open Graph tab override values defined elsewhere in your Liferay instance.